orientechnologies/orientdb-docs/SQL-Functions.md

 if(<expression>, <result-if-true>, <result-if-false>)
 ```

-Evaluates a condition (first parameters) and returns the second parameter if the condition is true, the third one otherwise
+Evaluates a condition (first parameters) and returns the second parameter if the condition is true, and the third parameter otherwise.

 #### Example:
 ```